morgante/contract/README.md

-**As of September 25, 2017 this contract is temporarily spended while I work to refine my Q4 OKRs and mechanisms.**
+**As of September 25, 2017 this contract is temporarily suspended while I work to refine my Q4 OKRs and mechanisms.**

 # Personal Contract